Planning to retire in Canada someday?

-If you are a part of this plan, you can allocate a portion of your salary (before taxes!) to the plan.
+If you are a part of this plan, you can allocate a portion of your salary (before taxes) to the plan.
 The company you work for can potentially the contribution up to a specific limit that it sets, which is always recommended to do because who doesn’t like free money!

 Your company does not manage the amount in your DCPP.
-As the employee, you have the power to choose where the contributions are invested, but you’re usually limited by the partners and investment options provided by your company.
+As an employee, you have the power to choose where the contributions are invested, but you’re usually limited by the partners and investment options provided by your company.

 How to Extract Money From Your DCPP